 Last year $10,000 in donations were collected from over 200 poker players; I hope we surpass those number this time around.
-If you want to donate, you can do so here, via PayPal or credit card, or, alternatively, transfer to my PokerStars account (ID: briansas) and we will make sure to withdraw those funds and send them to Por los Chicos.
+If you want to donate, you can transfer funds to my PokerStars account (ID: briansas) and we will make sure to withdraw those funds and send them to Por los Chicos.

 — CardPlayer LA (@cardplayerla) August 10, 2016